HAPPY NEW YEAR!

 So I went forth, and finding the Hand of God, trod gladly into the night.
 And He led me towards the hills and the breaking of day in the lone East.

-Hope and trust in God, leading us into the future, are appropriate things to ponder and pray for at the beginning of a New Year.
-They are qualities to encourage in ourselves and others.
+Hope and trust in God, leading us into the future, are appropriate things to ponder and pray for at the beginning of a New Year, and surely this is particulalrly true as we move into 2021.
+Hope and trust are qualities to encourage in ourselves and others.

 At Mass on New Years Day at St Chrysostom’s we join with Christians all over the world in following the Christian tradition of singing together, Veni Creator Spiritus, asking for the Spirit of God, to inspire and guide us as we begin a new year.
 We pray for hope and trust in God.